brandonwilde/brandonwilde/README.md

 I’m an AI developer captivated by natural language processing, especially multilingual tasks and computational semantics.

-I currently spend my free time learning front-end web development and deepening my understanding of various ML techniques.

-Head over to my website at brandonwilde.github.io for contact information! 📫
+Head over to my website at brandonwilde.github.io for contact information and more info about my background! 📫

 <!---
 brandonwilde/brandonwilde is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.